alisharify7/Python-Less/File_Manager/README.md

         python or python Main.py

+# How Work's:
+this app is for manage files in your Pc - imagine you have lot's of file in the a directory this app manage all files For you immediately

 ## Then ...
 app create Folder For each File(Extension of each file) and move Same extension Files to their Folder